TheIconfactory/Tapestry/Documentation/API.md

 A string that provides a placeholder image.

+#### mimeType: String

+A string that lets Tapestry know what kind of media is being attached.
+If this value isn't present, the file name extension for `media` will be used.

 #### authorizationHeader: String

 This string provides an authorization template for accessing protected `media`.
 If a value is provided, the "Authorization" header will be set with the following items being replaced with values managed by the Tapestry app: